 - By the end of the 10th day (second week) of classes: Refund 100 percent.
 No course fee refund will be given after this deadline.

 Refund of Room and Board Fees

 Students are considered to have begun the term of their room and board contract when they check into their designated residence hall room and are issued a key.
-If a student withdraws or takes a leave of absence, or if a room and board contract is canceled with permission of the Office of Campus Life before the last day for withdrawal from classes (two weeks later than this for a student in his or her first semester at the College), charges will be recalculated on a per-diem basis starting from the date that the residence halls officially open for students.
-No refund of the room fee will be given after this deadline, but board will be refunded on a per-diem basis.
+If a student withdraws or takes a leave of absence, or if a room and board contract is canceled with permission of the Office of Campus Life before the last day for withdrawal from classes, charges will be recalculated on a per-diem basis starting from the date that the residence halls officially open for students.
+No refund of the room and board fees will be given after this deadline.
 Regardless of whether a refund is given, the College reserves the right to use and reassign the room of a student who withdraws or goes on leave during the semester.

 Refund of Fee Deposit